 Buy A Book!

-If you’re still wondering what to put on your own Christmas List this year… how about one of these books?
-In fact you can find a radically different version of this feature, including the terrible tale of how I never got an MB Games Star Bird, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you’re still wondering what to put on your own Christmas List this year you can find a radically different version of this feature, incorporating the terrible deprived tale of how I never got an MB Games Star Bird, in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.

-You can find a track by track journey through Now That’s What I Call Music 8‘s close rival Hits 5 here.
+You can find a track by track journey through Now That’s What I Call Music 8‘s close rival Hits 5 – and its bewildering insistence on pretending songs were hits that weren’t – here.

-You can hear more about the conveniently forgotten original version of Now – The Christmas Album in Looks Unfamiliar here.
+The conveniently ‘forgotten’ original version of Now – The Christmas Album was dragged out for a not uncritical spin in Looks Unfamiliar with Ben Baker here.

 © Tim Worthington.